Dracaena marginata (Madagascar Dragon Tree) Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-The best temperature for Madagascar Dragon Tree is an average warmth of 15-280C.
-Keep it away from cold drafts as the sudden changes it temperatures can cause leaf drop and brown leaf tips.
+Madagascar Dragon Tree flourishes in average warmth of 15-280C.
+Keep it away from drafts as the sudden changes it temperatures can cause leaf drop and brown leaf tips.

 Dracaena marginata has no need for extra humidity.
 Average room humidity of 45-55% is ideal for the plant.
-However, if the air is too dry especially where temperature is too high, increase humidity.
+However, if the air is too dry it can result in brown leaf tips.

 Set the pot on a wet pebble tray or instal a cool mist humidifier to raise humidity.
 You may grow the plant in the humid areas of the home like a bathroom, kitchen, laundry among others.
-Learn more on how to raise humidity for houseplants.
+Ensure that there is good airflow for the plant to reduce fungal diseases.

 Occasionally clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.